 The geographic area designated by the Cigna Option in which an individual must live in order to be an eligible member.
 This area is determined by the participant's home address zip code.

-The term Sickness means a physical or mental illness.
+The term Sickness means a physical or mental health condition.
 It also includes pregnancy.
 Covered Expenses incurred for routine Hospital and pediatric care of a newborn child prior to discharge from the Hospital nursery will be considered to be incurred as a result of Sickness.

 The term Skilled Nursing Facility means a licensed institution (other than a Hospital) which specializes in: